hapax/hapax.github.io/assets/reality.md

 What is most of the universe made of?
 And how many universes are there?
 What happens inside a black hole?
+And why does spaghetti always snap into three pieces?
+Deep mysteries.

 Ultimately, science is an exercise in falling in love with reality.
 You can wear anything you like.
 Your skin can be any